juitnow/juit-check-updates/README.md

   workspaces,  either "--workspaces=false" or "--no-workspaces" define  the same behaviour.

-  Multiple files (or globs) can be specified on the command line.
-When no files are specified the default is to process the "package.json" file in the current directory
+  Multiple package.json files can be  specified on the command line.
+In case no files are specified,  the default is to process  the package.json  file in the current directory.

 $
 ```